Skip to main content Skip to main navigation

 To see what energy you’ve used per day, month, or even in 15-minute increments for the previous 24 hours, you can log into your account on the MyAccount Portal

 During your smart meter installation, your panels will turn off and then turn back on automatically once the installation is complete.
 Your electrical service will be interrupted for less than 10 minutes.
+If you have concerns about your solar or its production, please reach out to your solar provider for assistance in triaging the operation of your system.

 Your new smart meter sends your usage data directly to us without a technician needing to come to your property to read it manually.
 Learn more about the benefits of smart meters.